veden/Rampant/README.md

 - Base Expansion

 # Version History

+0.15.23 -
+- Fixed: Retreat radius being centered on chunk corner instead of on the unit dying
+- Fixed: Spitter flamethrower sound fx
+- Moved: Item Collector into separate mod
+- Balance: Adjusted spitter and worms damages, ranges, and cooldowns to be more inline with vanilla
+- Optimization: Reduced memory footprint for faster saving and loading
+- Framework: Reorganization of files

 0.15.22 -
 - Contribution - Martok88, Improvement: Added optional attack wave message per player